Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Introduction

 In the statistics literature, subsampling has been used as a remedy for situations where the full-size bootstrap does not apply, due to a lack (or undeterminability) of uniform convergence required for its statistical consistency, which relates to the functional smoothness or regularity of the estimators (e.g., \cite{politis1994large}).
 Subsampling has been used in time series and dependent data~(e.g., \cite{politis1999,hall1995blocking,datta1995bootstrap}), extremal estimation (e.g., \cite{bickel2008choice}), shape-constrained estimation (e.g., \cite{sen2010inconsistency}) and other econometric contexts (e.g., \cite{abadie2008failure,andrews2009validity,andrews2010asymptotic}).
 In contrary to these works, our subsampling approach is introduced to reduce the simulation effort faced by the two-layer sampling necessitated from the presence of both the input and simulation noises.
 In other words, we are not concerned about the issue of uniform convergence, but instead, we aim to distort the relation between the required simulation effort and data size in a way that allows more efficient deconvolution of the effects of the two noises.
+We also note that, as we will use resampling with replacement (instead of without replacement), our approach is closer to the so-called $m$ out of $n$ bootstrap (\cite{bickel1997resampling,bickel2008choice}).
+For coherence, throughout the paper we use the term subsampling broadly to indicate a bootstrap with a smaller resample size than the original data size.